ethereum-optimism/community-hub/src/docs/guides/cex-dev.md

 1. Connect to an Optimism endpoint and send a `balanceOf` query to address `0x8700daec35af8ff88c16bdf0418774cb3d7599b4`.

 <!--
-GOON: Add a Georli example when we have a token listing with that chainId -->
+TODO: Add a Georli example when we have a token listing with that chainId -->